nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

 will happen regardless of which template you use:

 1. The component directory will be added to the deployment build system
-2. The CMake chache will be refreshed to inlcude the new component
+2. The CMake chache will be refreshed to include the new component
 3. The user will be given the option to automatically generate implementation and/or unit test files